CakeDC/users/Docs/Documentation/SocialAuthenticate.md

 Handling Social Login Result
 ----------------------------
-We use a base component 'CakeDC/Users.Login' to handle tlogin, it check the result of authentication service to redirect user to a internal page or show an authentication error.
+We use a base component 'CakeDC/Users.Login' to handle login, it checks the result of authentication service to redirects user to an internal page or show an authentication error.
 It provide some error messages for social login.
-There are two custom message (Auth.SocialLoginFailure.messages) and one default message (Auth.SocialLoginFailure.defaultMessage).
+There are two custom messages (Auth.SocialLoginFailure.messages) and one default message (Auth.SocialLoginFailure.defaultMessage).

-To use a custom component to handle the login you could do:
+To use a custom component to handle the login, do:
 ```
 Configure::write('Auth.SocialLoginFailure.component', 'MyLoginA');
 ```

-The default configurations are:
+The default configuration is:
 ```
 [
     ...